 The guideline for the law states “The link text must have a 3:1 contrast ratio from the surrounding non-link text” and

 “The link must present a “non-color designator” (typically the introduction of the underline) on both mouse hover and keyboard focus.”

 For more info, check out: http://webaim.org/techniques/hypertext/link_text#appearance

 By default the color used for links in Twitter is not high enough contrast.
-If you embed a Twitter timeline on your website, visit the “set customization options” where you can choose a higher contrast color.
+If you embed a Twitter timeline on your website, visit the “set customization options” to configure it to be more accessible and choose a higher contrast color.
 Don’t forget to also make your images accessible.